AntoineAG/ai-powered-pr-description-generator/README.md

 Optional environment variables:
 - `GEMINI_MAX_OUTPUT_TOKENS`: Overrides Gemini `maxOutputTokens` for responses.
 Useful for testing truncation/continuation.
 Example: set to `20` to force a short first response and trigger a continuation.
+- `MAX_OUTPUT_TOKENS`: Global override for `maxOutputTokens` for all providers (Gemini/OpenAI).
+If set, this takes precedence over provider-specific defaults.

 ### Action Inputs
 - `ai_name` (required): Which provider to use.
 Supported: `gemini`, `open-ai`.